axiomgaming/lostark_theory/armor_sets.md

 ## Nightmare Flower

 Reduced MP cost.
-Awakening triggers Magick Addiction which buffs damage until MP is below 30%, at which point the damage buff is replaced with a buff that gives mana regeneration while cooldowns are reduced and attack/move speed is buffed.
+Awakening triggers Magick Addiction which buffs damage and lowers max MP on hit, until MP is below 30%, at which point Magick Addiction is replaced with a buff that gives mana regeneration while cooldowns are reduced and attack/move speed are buffed.

 **2 Piece Set Bonus**